Dundee city centre

-Until the industrial revolution, the current City Centre represented the full extent of the City of Dundee, Scotland.
-Now roughly encircled by the market gait dual carriageway, the city centre is now the main shopping and commercial district.
+Until the Industrial Revolution, the current City Centre represented the full extent of the City of Dundee, Scotland.
+Now roughly encircled by the A991 dual carriageway (incorporating the Marketgait), the city centre is now the main shopping and commercial district.
 Unlike the city centre of Glasgow, many of the city centre's streets (especially in the southern and eastern quarters) are not built on a grid plan and in that way have more in common with the street plan of the Old Town of Edinburgh (although most buildings in Dundee's city centre date from the 19th century or later).

 Areas

-The modern city centre is still divided into the six medieval thoroughfares: the Seagait, Murraygait, Nethergait, Overgait, Wellgait and the Cowgait (“Gait” being a Scots word for street) which all remain today, although the "Overgate" and "Wellgate" are now enclosed shopping centres.
+The modern city centre is still divided into the seven medieval thoroughfares: the Seagait, Murraygait, Marketgait (now High Street), Nethergait, Overgait, Wellgait and the Cowgait- “Gait” being a Scots word for street- which all remain today (albeit with modified spelling and with both the "Overgate" and "Wellgate" having become enclosed shopping centres.)

 Many of the medieval closes were demolished in the late 19th century to make way for larger and grander Victorian streets.
-However, the area to the north of the city centre between Meadowside, Ward Road, and the Market gait is mostly based on a grid system with wide avenues and crescents, due to much of this area being planned and designed in the Victorian era.
+However, the area to the north of the city centre between Meadowside, Ward Road, and the Marketgait is mostly based on a grid system with wide avenues and crescents, due to much of this area being planned and designed in the Victorian era.